-This website is dedicated to one of my heavenly lineages – the Ancient Spartans and to one of my earthly lineages - the Ancient Vikings of Norway and Iceland.
-Since I was a young teenager, I’ve always considered the Spartans and Vikings (and throw in the Zulus) as the ultimate warrior cultures.
+This website is dedicated to two of my lineages - the Ancient Spartans and to the Ancient Norse (Vikings) of Norway, Scotland and Iceland.
+Even though I was born in America, I still carry a Northern European Scottish Norse bloodline - Vikingar-Skotar.
+Since I was a young teenager, I’ve always considered the Spartans and Vikings (and throw in the Mongols and Zulus) as the ultimate warrior cultures.
 The Spartans and Vikings were different in only one way – the Spartans stayed in their homeland for the most part while the Vikings explored and traveled.
 Both embraced a high level of regard for family, equality of men and women, a deep spirituality and warrior rituals and brotherhood in battle.

 There are no other cultures and societies closer to my heart than the Spartans and the Vikings.